fluree/docs.flur.ee/src/content/0.13.0/library/intro/overview.md

 > Using the Node.js library, a node service can be configured as a fully-functioning query peer.

 * FlureeWorker Library (beta)
-> The FlureeWorker library, based on the Web Worker APIs, provides trusted data locally to your browser application.
+> The FlureeWorker library, utilized as a browser service worker, provides trusted data locally to your browser application.